frankMazzarella/tropical-bartender-vue/README.md

 # tropical-bartender-vue
 # TODO: update readme
-# TODO: add 'bartender is lazy' warning when drink orders are taking a while
 # TODO: attempt to get full screen/no sleep working on drink list
 # TODO: add mojito to list